Y09mogal/SDN_NFV_OAuth_Project/README.md

 This can be done in two ways:

 1) Setup an [android emulator](https://developer.android.com/studio/run/managing-avds).
 2) For running on your local Android device requires activating USB-debugging in the developer options.
-Use this [link](https://developer.android.com/studio/run/device) as reference to do so.
+Use this [link](https://developer.android.com/studio/run/device) as a reference to do so.

 Setup for Flutter is accomplished

 ## Clone the project

-Clone the project from the [repository](https://github.com/Y09mogal/SDN_NFV_OAuth_Project)
+Clone the project from the [repository](https://github.com/Y09mogal/SDN_NFV_OAuth_Project) link.

 ## Steps to run the App:
-1) Start the emulator or connect or android mobile with your laptop and allow for USB debugging as discussed above.
+1) Start the emulator or connect or Android mobile with your laptop and allow for USB debugging as discussed above.
-2) Run the application using following command:
+2) Run the application using the following command:
 ```
 flutter run
 ```